Door-oof/TAP-2023-Meteor/README.md

 ## Usage
 - Once the application is running navigate to `http://localhost:8080/swagger-ui.html#/` in the browser to view all API endpoints.
-- Refer to `ApiEndpoints.docx` in `docs` folder for brief explanation of the endpoints and some examples to call the APIs, especially when using Postman
+- Refer to `ApiEndpoints.docx` in `docs` folder for brief explanation of the endpoints and some examples to call the API endpoints, especially when using Postman
+- Refer to `Schema.png` in `docs/images` folder for the database diagram

 ## Notes
 - Gender is assumed to only be either M (male), F (female) or NotSpecified (Not Specified)